 Method #3: Real Estate Crowdfunding Sites

-These sites pool together thousands of investors and use their money to fix & flip houses and lend money to other investors on their projects.
-Many have a good track record of about 10% returns per year to their investors over the last 5 years.
+These sites pool together thousands of investors and use their money to fix and flip houses and lend money to other investors on their projects.
+Many have a good track record of about 10% returns per year to their investors over the last five years.

-Like with any investment there are downsides to investing in Real Estate Crowdfunding Sites.
-Firstly, you have fees to watch out for, depending on the platform they are 1% –3% annually.
-Just like any investment you are open to both the gains and the losses, so a bad year in real estate will affect your returns or lack thereof.
-Finally, you are locked in for a certain amount of time typically 6 to 12 months before you can withdraw your investment, so don’t invest money you will need access to in the short term.
+Like with any investment, there are downsides to investing in real estate crowdfunding sites.
+First, you have fees to watch out for — depending on the platform, they are 1–3% annually.
+You are open to both the gains and the losses, so a bad year in real estate will affect your returns or lack thereof.
+Last, you are locked in for a certain amount of time, typically 6 to 12 months, before you can withdraw your investment, so don’t invest money you will need access to in the short term.

-To illustrate how you can make a lot with very little on your own plan, consider this: If you invest $1,000 in one of these real estate crowdfunding sites, and then contribute just $100 per month to this same account, you can potentially grow your investment to whopping $23,364 in 10 years.
-This of course is assuming you are getting the 10% returns they advertise.
-That is a lot of returns for such a small investment in real estate.
+To illustrate how you can make a lot with very little on your own plan, consider this: If you invest $1,000 in one of these real estate crowdfunding sites, and then contribute just $100 per month to this same account, you can potentially grow your investment to a whopping $23,364 in 10 years.
+This is assuming you are getting the 10% returns they advertise.
+That is a big return for such a small investment in real estate.

-There are many services that offer different forms of Crowdfunding deals.
-Although many of the popular ones will show you that their investors earn 9% –12% each year, that is not a guarantee.
-As you know when the market drops, so will the returns to their investors.
-As markets become tighter for flippers to make a profit on a deal, their returns will reflect this.
-We would suggest researching reviews on these services like at investorjunkie.com or others you can find on google.
+There are many services that offer different forms of crowdfunding deals.
+Although many of the popular ones will show you that their investors earn 9–12% each year, that is not a guarantee.
+When the market drops, so will the returns to their investors.
+We suggest researching reviews of these services on websites like investorjunkie.com.

 Method #4: Sweat Equity Partnerships

-Even if you do not have a dime to invest in real estate you can still use your most valuable resource to begin making money in real estate; Your time.
-Time is the one thing every successful investor covets and is willing to pay for either with cash or equity.
-In this case, you will want to convince another investor with money to trade his money in the deal for your time.
+Even if you do not have a dime to invest in real estate, you can still use your most valuable resource to begin making money in real estate — your time.
+Time is the one thing every successful investor covets and is willing to pay for, either with cash or equity.
+In this case, you will want to convince another investor with money to trade his money for your time.
 You have to first convince an investor that your time is worth the percent of equity you are negotiating for in the deal.

-Yours truly has done all the following deals in real estate without spending a penny of my money:
+Yours truly has done all of the following deals in real estate without spending a penny of my money.

 Method #5: Bird Dogging

-Another way of investing in real estate with no money at all out of pocket is by “bird-dogging”.
-A bird dog in real estate is typically someone that brings deals to investors for a quick finder’s fee.
-We had a bird dog that we would pay $1,000 each time they found us a vacant or distressed property we closed on.
-This guy happened to also deliver those coupon books door to door so he would come across these properties all the time.
-In his best month, he got 5 checks from us just by giving us lists of properties each week.
-Eventually, we taught the bird dog how to wholesale his deals to us and they went on to do very well as a wholesaler.
+Another way of investing in real estate with no money at all is by “bird dogging.”
+A bird dog in real estate is someone who brings deals to investors for a quick finder’s fee.
+We had a bird dog that we would pay $1,000 each time he found us a vacant or distressed property we closed on.
+This guy also delivered coupon books door to door, so he would come across these properties frequently.
+In his best month, he got five checks from us just by giving us lists of properties each week.
+Eventually, we taught the bird dog how to wholesale his deals to us, and he went on to do very well as a wholesaler.

-Many of you reading are wondering where do you find these types of investors willing to exchange your time for equity in their deals?
-They are EVERYWHERE, all over the internet, and most likely in your neighborhood.
-The best places to plug yourself into an investing scene is by going to your local REIA (Real Estate Investors Association) meetings.
+Many of you reading are wondering where to find investors willing to exchange your time for equity in their deals.
+They are EVERYWHERE — all over the internet, and most likely in your neighborhood.
+The best way to plug yourself into an investing scene is by going to your local Real Estate Investors Association (REIA) meetings.
 Most markets have anywhere from one to four REIA groups that meet monthly, and most cost next to nothing to join.
 You can easily search for a local REIA group on their website.

-Other options would be online forums like BiggerPockets.com.
-BiggerPockets is a very active real estate website with a lot of like-minded people posting daily.
-The other place to meet investors are on one of the 1000’s real estate Facebook groups.
-Just be careful to avoid “Guru Traps” which is a so called “expert” that lures you in with the promise of free tips and training only to corner you into a $10,000 course on how to wholesale.
+Another place to meet investors is one of the thousands of real estate Facebook groups.
+Just be careful to avoid guru traps, which is when a so-called expert lures you in with the promise of free tips and training only to corner you into a $10,000 course on how to wholesale.
 No one should spend that much to learn how to begin in real estate.

-I have a friend who typically goes out of the country with their family during Christmas break and they rent out their property on Airbnb for the entire month at around $180 per day.
-Without vacancies, they can make an extra $5,000 after expenses for short term rentals in just that month not to mention the other weeks of the year they go out of the country and on their own vacations.
+I have a friend who typically goes out of the country with their family during Christmas break, and they rent out their property on Airbnb for the entire month at around $180 per day.
+Without vacancies, they can make an extra $5,000 after expenses in just that month.
+That doesn’t count the other weeks of the year when they go out of the country on their own vacations.

-Now short-term rentals and house sharing have their downsides as well and it is not for everyone.
-First, you have to make sure you are legally allowed to do a short-term rental as many HOA’s, Condo Associations, and cities have specific laws against this.
-If you are renting your place it might be against your lease to rent out your room without landlord approval as well.
-It also takes a lot of trust to allow strangers to rent and live in your home short or long term and it’s not for everyone.
+Short-term rentals and house sharing have their downsides as well, and they’re not for everyone.
+First, you have to make sure you are legally allowed to do a short-term rental; many HOAs, condo associations, and cities have specific laws against it.
+If you are renting your place, it might be against your lease to rent out your room without landlord approval.
+It also takes a lot of trust to allow strangers to rent and live in your home short or long term.

-In conclusion, you can find many ways to make money in real estate with no money out of pocket.
-While some are simple & easy like dropping $100 into a crowdfund site account, others are simple but difficult like closing your first wholesale deal.
-There is no reason for anyone to not begin to educate themselves on how to succeed at any of the techniques described in this article.
-All the real estate education you need should be easily affordable, and the only significant cost will be your time.
+Regardless, there is no reason not to educate yourself on how to succeed at any of the techniques described in this article.
+All of the real estate education you need should be easily affordable, and the only significant cost will be your time.